kids-code-games/variables-war/README.md

 #### Coding it fun, even without an IDE!
 This game is Kids Friendly!

-Each player has 2 variables declaration board in front of him: A and B.
 The goal is to be the first to reach 42 for one of your 2 variables.
-For that you will play cards to create a program that is updating them.
+For that, you will have to play cards to create a program that that is updating them.
-Different kid of cards will help you (or not) to do that: *values* and *loop* cards will help you to increment your variable value, all the other cards will be used slow down your opponents or defense yourself from an attack.
+Different kind of cards will help you, if you are lucky enough, to do that: *values* and *loop* cards will help you to increment your variable value, all the other cards will be used slow down your opponents or defense yourself from an attack.

 You probably noticed the geeky terminology we are using?
-Your're right we created the game to teach our own kids some software engineering and coding logic.
-And because we loved it, we are sharing it on this github.
+We created this game to teach our own kids some a bit of software engineering and coding logic.
+But because we loved it, even more than expected, we share it on this github.

-Playing this game we will:
+By playing this game you will:
 - create a simple program that update values of your variables
-- play with conditionals
+- play with conditionals and requirements
-- play with loop
+- play with loop, or merge the values of your variables
-- learn many development related terms like from Memory leak, Refatoring or firewall to pull requests, pair programming and feature flipping!
+- learn many development related terms like from *Memory leak*, *Refactoring* or *Firewall* to ... *Pull requests*, *Pair programming* and *Feature flipping*!

 The cards will allow you to create bugs on your opponent program, work together with team mates and race to be the first to reach 42!